The Complete (but Practical) Guide to Aminoglycosides

 Our first step is to determine the dosing weight for our patient (again, we use IBW or occasionally adjusted body weight for obese patients).
 Then we use population kinetic factors to calculate an estimated volume of distribution, which is generally 0.3 L/kg for gentamicin or tobramycin.

 For the "drug out" portion, we are going to need to calculate a CrCl using our old frenemy Cockcroft-Gault.
 (If you’re wondering why the good old CG equation is a frenemy rather than a friend, remember that it's not always the best estimate for certain patients.
-And remember the types of adjustments we may make when calculating with this equation.)
+And remember the types of adjustments we may make when calculating with this equation.
+And check out our Kidney Beans Part 1 post.)

 Just like for vancomycin, population studies were conducted, and they determined that a population estimate for gentamicin and tobramycin could be calculated using the following equation: